 There’s nothing anybody loves more than a surprise – whether it’s a burly bloke who is also a stunning ballet dancer or a petite young girl who’s a hardcore martial artist.

 This is a great opportunity to broaden your horizons.
 Lean into those things you’ve always wanted to try but never been able to.
-This is your opportunity.
+This is your opportunity to explore new skills and expand your repertoire.

 Concluding Special Skills For Actors